sucofunk/SUCOFUNKey/README.md

 ## Status

 SUCOFUNKey is work in progress.
-Here is a short overview of what is already implemented and the next steps, including a roadmap of the project.
 The main Features - Sampling & Sequencing - are working properly.
 Even the play mode is implemented.
 Read the [user manual](doc/manual.md) for details.

 ### Hardware